AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

     | Analytics Report Suite | The value after `/b/ss/` | | `_les_rsid` |
     | Experience Cloud Visitor ID | mid |  | `_les_mid` |

     If the ID values match, then the JavaScript implementation is confirmed.
-Adobe Advertising will send the [!DNL Analytics] server any click-through or view-through tracking details if they exist.
+Adobe Advertising sends the [!DNL Analytics] server any click-through or view-through tracking details if they exist.

 #### How to Confirm the Code with [!DNL Adobe Experience Cloud Debugger]